LoganConnor44/anki-templates/readme.md

 3. Zhuyin Characters
     * The project can convert your numbered pinyin into zhuyin characters.

+# Contributing

+Please feel free to make any improvements to the project as you see fit by creating a Pull Request with a detailed description about the `issue` or `enhancement` that your PR will be adding to the project.
+Please also be sure to add a `how` section that gives a brief overview of how the `issue` or `enhancement` is being done.

+If you want to get an idea of what I am thinking of for improvements to the repo, please head over to the [Improvements](#Improvements) section.
+It's, roughly, listed from most important to least important.

+## Please Notice

+This project uses Typescript, which means that any code found in the `dist` directory is computer generated and will be trashed and recreated each time the Typescript files are transpiled.
+If you are new to Typescript please familarize yourself with [the basics](https://code.tutsplus.com/tutorials/typescript-for-beginners-getting-started--cms-29329).
+I'd hate for someone to spend a long time on a great contribution but be unaware that the Javascript code is computer generated.

+## StencilJs

+This project is leveraging the StencilJs library to create Web Components in Typescript.

 # Current Issues

 1. Accented pinyin has not been tested.
 I plan to add this because I'm sure most users have accented pinyin, rather than numbered, but this is something I don't have with my decks and haven't spent time on yet.